CMU-IDS-2020/fp-stop_forest_fires_at_any_cost/Report.md

 ## Future Work

+Extending the applicability of the cost prediction could be best applied to land management budget trends and the allocation of funds.
+A case study conducted on human-caused wildfires in Spain highlights the direct relationship between socioeconomic trends and wildfires.
+The vast increase in population and gentrification of rural areas post WWII has had an impact on the severity and regularity of wildfires.
+A similar trend has been observed when evaluating the recent wildfires the state of California is experiencing.
+As briefly mentioned above, at-risk states’ strategic focus has been to shift from a reactive response to a proactive preventative approach.
+The model could best be served by addressing the necessary budget required to combat yearly significant fires and to aid in determining the operational cost for land management.

+As our model currently stands, it does not include monthly predictions to account for the dry seasons associated with wildfires.
+Adding this functionality would drastically improve the accuracy of our model and offer even more insight into the monthly trends in wildfires.
+The parsing together of two datasets for this project was a major constraint, and further research should be conducted into the associated costs of fires and the development of more accurate data.
+Expanding the model from a singular variable forecasting model to a multi variable model could greatly improve the accuracy.
+Additionally, this model could be better improved through the adaption of a hybrid approach.
+Implementing a variety of machine learning algorithms has been proven to increase the accuracy of irregular data trends.
+Because wildfire data is sparse and irregular, providing methods that are both supervised and unsupervised could offer an avenue to more insightful and accurate forecasting.

 ## References
 1. Total fire count and area from 1926 to 2019: https://www.nifc.gov/fireInfo/fireInfo_stats_totalFires.html
 2. Federal firefighting costs from 1985 to 2019: https://www.nifc.gov/fireInfo/fireInfo_documents/SuppCosts.pdf